matnoel/EasyFEA/README.md

 ### Dependencies

-EasyFEA uses several libraries such as NumPy and Gmsh - as such, the following projects are required dependencies of EasyFEA:
+EasyFEA uses several libraries, such as NumPy and Gmsh - as such, the following projects are required dependencies of EasyFEA:

 + [`numpy`](https://pypi.org/project/numpy/) - Fundamental package for scientific computing with Python.
 + [`gmsh`](https://pypi.org/project/gmsh/) (>= 4.12) - Three-dimensional finite element mesh generator.